 As noted above, the Applicant is requesting that the NYSPSC refuse to apply the buffer provisions in Chapter 81, as well as the prohibition of construction within a mapped wetland.
-Here, the Applicant requests that the substantive provisions of this Article not be applied by the NYSPSC since the Project involves HDD beneath wetlands and since the Applicant will not be acquiring land rights sufficient to comply with the buffer standard, which make compliance with this local requirement technically impossible or impracticable from a cost and economics perspective.
+Here, the Applicant requests that the substantive provisions of this Article not be applied by the NYSPSC because they are unreasonably restrictive in view of existing technology and the needs of consumers.
+The Project involves HDD beneath wetlands and the Applicant will not be acquiring land rights sufficient to comply with the buffer standard, which make compliance with this local requirement technically impossible.